JoshBrafman/DocumentStorageSystem/README.md

     Data Structures Semester Project, Spring 2022: Document Storage and Search System.
 ---
 The following is the requirements document for the project.
-All five stages are included in the final code.
+All five stages are included in the uploaded code.

 Stage 1: Build an In-Memory Document Store **(HashTable)**
 ==========================================================